Determinants of mother-to-child transmission of hepatitis B virus among pregnant women in southwestern Nigeria

 Detection of specific antibodies and/or antigens in the serum of patients is usually the basis for diagnosis.
 The most important laboratory test for diagnosis of HBV infection is the detection of HBsAg, which is the first antigen to appear.
 Antibodies to HBsAg (Anti-HBs) replace HBsAg once the acute infection resolves, and this indicates immunity in about 80% of cases [1].
 Anti-HBs also appear after HBV vaccination, but these antibodies could be lost after acute HBV infection, and the patient may thus become susceptible to the disease [2].
 Other investigations include the detection of HBeAg, which is an indicator of transmissibility and is replaced by HBeAb, whose presence indicates low transmissibility [2].

 The reported prevalence rate of HBV infection among pregnant women in African countries ranged from 6% to 25% [8].
 However, in developed countries, such as America and Europe, the prevalence was reported to be 0.1% among pregnant women [6].
-The results of these studies confirm the conclusion of the World Health Organisation (WHO) that African countries are endemic for HBV infection [8].
+The results of these studies confirm the conclusion of the World Health Organization (WHO) that African countries are endemic for HBV infection [8].
 The age of viability is the gestational age at which a fetus has a 50% chance of survival in a particular environment.
 It varies from one country to the other [9].
 The World Health Organization (WHO) takes 20 weeks as the age of fetal viability while in Nigeria, the age of viability is taken to be 28 weeks [10].
 Since this study was carried out in southwestern Nigeria, 28 weeks was taken as the age of viability.

-Objectives: this study aimed to determine the seroprevalence and the rate of mother-to-child transmission (MTCT) of HBV during pregnancy after the age of viability in southwestern Nigeria and the factors that influence the rate of MTCT.
+Objectives: This study aimed to determine the seroprevalence and the rate of mother-to-child transmission (MTCT) of HBV during pregnancy after the age of viability in southwestern Nigeria and the factors that influence the rate of MTCT.

 Study design: the study was a hospital-based cross-sectional study, conducted between 1st June 2020 to May 31st 2021 in pregnant women after the age of viability.